robertlarkins/preferred-development-practices/C#/Projects/ProjectStructure.md

 This example came from: https://stackoverflow.com/questions/34919517/check-if-propertygroup-item-is-set-to-a-value-in-csproj/34919766#34919766

+### Suppress Warnings
+It appears that the .ruleset files do not work for all rules, such as CS1591.
+If this occurs, then the alternative is to go into the project properties > Build > Errors and warnings > Suppress warnings and put in the rule number.

 ### Target Framework

 If the TargetFramework in a .csproj is removed, then it will default to the TragetFramework in the Directory.Build.props, if it has one.